Status : Published Published On : Nov, 2023 Report Code : VREP3032 Industry : Energy & Power Available Format : Page : 200

 Recent Development by Key Players

-In October 2023, Hyzon Motors agreed a deal with TR Group for up to 20 fuel cell vehicles.
-TR Group is New Zealand's largest heavy-duty truck fleet owner and the fuel cell vehicles will use Hyzon's single stack 200kW fuel cell system.
-The first two trucks are scheduled to be ready for commercial trial beginning in March 2024, and will be deployed for up to three months for a commercial trial.
+Hyzon Motors agreed a deal with TR Group for up to 20 fuel cell vehicles.
+TR Group is New Zealand's largest heavy-duty truck fleet owner and the fuel cell vehicles will use Hyzon's single-stack 200kW fuel cell system.
+The first two trucks are scheduled to be ready for commercial trial beginning in March 2024 and will be deployed for up to three months for a commercial trial.

 Key Players Covered in the Report